 In this article, we’ll cover eight different ways you can import information into your Microsoft Word documents; some will be useful for things like reports, others will be good for form letters and similar projects, and others will just save time in a few specific situations when you need something out of the ordinary.

-Since Excel is the most versatile resource to import data from, we’ll start there.
+Since Microsoft Excel is the most versatile resource to import data from, we’ll start there.

-To get started, select the cells you want to copy in Excel, hit Edit > Copy, and head back over to Word.
+To get started, select the cells you want to copy in Microsoft Excel, hit Edit > Copy, and head back over to Microsoft Word.

 Go to Edit > Paste Special… (or right-click and select Paste Special…) and select Paste Link in the left sidebar.
 In the As… menu, select Microsoft Excel Worksheet Object, then hit OK.